 Learn more with Lively

 Lively is a modern, health savings account (HSA) that helps you save for routine and unexpected healthcare expenses and plan for retirement.
-To learn more, check out our resources on healthcare and financial wellness, or see if an HSA is a fit for you.
+To learn more, check out our resources on healthcare and financial wellness, including our open enrollment guide, or see if an HSA is a fit for you.

 Disclaimer: the content presented in this article are for informational purposes only, and is not, and must not be considered tax, investment, legal, accounting or financial planning advice, nor a recommendation as to a specific course of action.
 Investors should consult all available information, including fund prospectuses, and consult with appropriate tax, investment, accounting, legal, and accounting professionals, as appropriate, before making any investment or utilizing any financial planning strategy.